muchcreative/Single-Stock-EDA-Example/README.md

 I am assuming you already have the OHLCV data for a single stock.
 If you do not have this data, look into my other repositories for how to build a rotating stock dataset.
 You will also need market data for part 4 below.

-This is an excerpt from a stock machine learning program
+This is an excerpt from a stock machine learning program.

 ## Breakdown